RonanChance/Data-410/Project7.md

 ## Feature Extraction

 We now have a dataset that contains the URLs and their classifications, but we need to have features to train our models on.
 Instead of taking a natural language processing approach, I would like to approach this situation by extracting more data out of each sample in the form of quantities.

+Features to Extract:
+- Count of each special character
+- Number of digits
+- Number of letters
+- Does link uses shortening service
+- Does link contain IP address
+- Is link in ascii readable format
+- Capital to Lowercase Ratio
+- Check top level domain (TLD)
+- Find length of longest repeating subsequence

 This code takes count of the number of each special character in every URL.